HackYourFuture-CPH/dotnet-masterclass/week4/preparation.md

 There are situations where you need to retrieve multiple pieces of data concurrently.
 The `Task` class contains two methods, `Task.WhenAll` and `Task.WhenAny`, that allow you to write asynchronous code that performs a non-blocking wait on multiple background jobs.

-This example shows how you might grab User data for a set of userIds.
+This example with `Task.WhenAll` shows how you might grab User data for a set of userIds and return all when they are ready.

 ```csharp
 async Task<User> GetUserAsync(int userId)